 We connected with Melissa Bronstein, infection prevention specialist at Rochester Regional Health to get her take on when we should be wearing our masks both indoors and outdoors.

+“According to the CDC guidelines, fully vaccinated people no longer need to wear masks indoors or outdoors except in certain settings and venues,” explained Bronstein.
 “This is exciting – as more people become vaccinated, we can get back to the things we’re used to doing,” said Bronstein.
 “It does require people to think about what they’re doing and who they’re doing it with.”